-Even if you do must of your work in Azure Machine Learning Studio, there are times when you might find it handy to convert your dataset to CSV to use in external tools.
+Even if you do most of your work in Azure Machine Learning Studio (classic), there are times when you might find it handy to convert your dataset to CSV to use in external tools.
 For example:

 - Download the CSV file to open it with Excel, or import it into a relational database.